Just the Facts, Ma’am—Understanding Food Labels

 The label of no artificial or all-natural ingredients does not automatically relate to non-refined, unprocessed ingredients.
 It’s best to avoid products with added natural and artificial flavors and colors in the ingredients list.

 The organic label does not mean something is unrefined, not highly processed, or inherently “healthier” than other products.
 And it isn’t even a label regulated by the FDA—it’s regulated by the USDA.
 The organic label simply means that product complies with the USDA’s National Organic Program regulations and can be highly processed and refined.
+Learn more about organic labeling in my post, Should I Buy Organic?

 This label is regulated by the FDA, although it is voluntary for manufacturers to label their products as gluten-free, not required.
 To be labeled gluten-free, the food product must: